ontolex/morph/index.md

 ## Constraints and Base Forms

 Constraints may be specified on a morph to indicate which grammatical features it can be combined with.
 This is important for the generation of inflected forms, as it allows us to specify which morphs can be used together in a particular context.
 For example, in the case of the English plural morpheme '-s', it can only be used with nouns.
-This information can be encoded using the property [=base constraint=], which links a morph to its constraints.
+This information can be encoded using the property '[=base constraint=]', which links a morph to its constraints.

-The property [=base constraint=] is used to encode information about morphosyntactic constraints for a certain morph, i.e. which grammatical characteristics it requires.
+The property, '[=base constraint=]', is used to encode information about morphosyntactic constraints for a certain morph, i.e. which grammatical characteristics it requires.

 <div class="entity" about="morph:baseConstraint" typeof="owl:ObjectProperty">